New York (state): Confederation period and 1790s

-19th and 20th century
+19th and 20th centuries

 Transportation in Western New York was by expensive wagons on muddy roads before canals opened up the rich farmlands to long-distance traffic.
 Governor DeWitt Clinton promoted the Erie Canal, which connected New York City to the Great Lakes by the Hudson River, the new canal, and the rivers and lakes.
-Work commenced in 1817, and the Erie Canal opened in 1825.
+Work commenced in 1817, and the Erie Canal opened eight years later, in 1825.
 Packet boats pulled by horses on tow paths traveled slowly over the canal carrying passengers and freight.
 Farm products came in from the Midwest, and finished manufactured goods moved west.
 It was an engineering marvel which opened up vast areas of New York to commerce and settlement.
 It enabled Great Lakes port cities such as Buffalo and Rochester to grow and prosper.
 It also connected the burgeoning agricultural production of the Midwest and shipping on the Great Lakes, with the port of New York City.
 Improving transportation, it enabled additional population migration to territories west of New York.
 After 1850, railroads largely replaced the canal.

+The connectivity offered by the canal, and subsequently the railroads, led to an economic boom across the entire state through the 1950s.
+Major corporations that got their start in New York during this time include American Express, AT&T, Bristol Myers Squibb, Carrier, Chase, General Electric, Goldman Sachs, IBM, Kodak, Macy's, NBC, Pfizer, Random House, RCA, Tiffany & Co., Wells Fargo, Western Union, and Xerox.

 New York City was a major ocean port and had extensive traffic importing cotton from the South and exporting manufacturing goods.
 Nearly half of the state's exports were related to cotton.
 Southern cotton factors, planters and bankers visited so often that they had favorite hotels.
 At the same time, activism for abolitionism was strong upstate, where some communities provided stops on the Underground Railroad.
 Upstate, and New York City, gave strong support for the American Civil War, in terms of finances, volunteer soldiers, and supplies.
 The state provided more than 370,000 soldiers to the Union armies.
 Over 53,000 New Yorkers died in service, roughly one of every seven who served.
 However, Irish draft riots in 1862 were a significant embarrassment.